Ricardosgeral/relier/README.md

 ### Is this for me?
-If you need to do a similar project, you just need to have some DIY skills, for scrapping some materials, figuring out how to assemble some things together, and figuring out how some components work.
+If you need to do a similar project, you just need to have some DIY skills, for scrapping some materials, figuring out how to assemble some things together, and investigate how some components work.
-The instructions given here should also be taken more like guidelines based on what I can do with the materials I had.
+The instructions given here should also be taken more like guidelines based on "what I can do with the materials I have".
 If you do not have the exact same hardware components (sensors, ADC, level shifter, touchscreen...), yours will surely work a little different, but as they should do the same things, there will be similarities too.
 You may have to adjust the code and/or the connections to meet your needs.